 The South Carolina Licensing Board may consider the following when deciding on the appropriate disciplinary action:

 - If you have a prior criminal history or disciplinary actions

 - The extent of your drug and alcohol problem

 - Actual damage caused by the violation

-We know how to report your DUI or DWI accurately and what to do to put you in the best position before the South Carolina Licensing Board.
-If you have already published your DUI or DWI to the Board or law enforcement has reported it, you still have options, but you need to contact us immediately before you respond to the board or the investigator.
+We know how to report your DUI accurately and what to do to put you in the best position before the South Carolina Licensing Board.
+If you have already published your DUI to the Board or law enforcement has reported it, you still have options, but you need to contact us immediately before you respond to the board or the investigator.

 Professional License Defense Attorney Michael Jeffcoat encourages nurses and other licensed professionals facing a DUI to contact us as soon as possible so we can discuss your options.